 Get a Hermit Crab!

 What is an interesting little critter that makes a great low maintenance pet?
 A Hermit Crab!
-They are entertaining, fun to watch and even relaxing.
+They are entertaining, fun to watch, and even relaxing.
 You can hold them (carefully, always by the shell), and be their buddy.
 They are cheap and inexpensive to care for, and kids love them.
+They are great pets for very small children, 6-9 yrs old.
 They like to live with others, so having a few is not difficult nor will it break your bank account!
 Please consider the care and needs of all living creatures before taking them into your home!
 All living things deserve to thrive in loving environments and to be properly cared for, a Hermit Crab is no exception!